 While the nature, extent and content of BASE services may vary from society to society it is important that they are accurately described in order for the BASE system to work.
 The links for each service below lead to more detailed discussions of the individual services.
+See this site for more information on Universal Basic Services.

 The delivery of a BASE service becomes a constitutional responsibility of the layer delivering the service, and so their clarity in understanding their responsibilities is vital.
 The default service provisioning layer for all services is the Community, but if the BASE description contains services they cannot deliver they can promote the responsibility up to the Region, Regions can promote to States and so forth.